jonathangraye/cloudresume/README.md

 This is the source code for www.graye.co.uk

-This project is get more familliar with AWS services after I passed my solutions architect exam.
+This project is get more familliar with AWS services after I passed my solutions architect and sysops exam exam.

-Hope to use this site for lots of things in the the future
+The sites purpose is to serve guests my CV, demonstrate my personal portfolio of work and

 List of stuff: